-ClydeSide Cleanup, UK@ At our Glasgow office, we came together with various local organisations to start the ClydeSide CleanUp Group.
+ClydeSide Cleanup, UK&I At our Glasgow office, we came together with various local organisations to start the ClydeSide CleanUp Group.
 Our first event together was to clean up around the River Clyde, with seven RES volunteers removing 11 bags of rubbish in an hour.
-Together with the other organizations, in total we removed 64 bags of litter. - Taking one hour or eak from work to volunteer was good for the environment and good for our mental drealth We had so much fun walking among the autumn leaves and chatting with colleagues to get to know each other better while we cleaned the streets of Glasgow Volove RES Volunteering hours - < Cemre Dalkilinc, Sustainability Analyst, Group
+Together with the other organizations, in total we removed 64 bags of litter.
+"Taking one hour break from work to volunteer was good for the environment and good for our mental health.
+We had so much fun walking among the autumn leaves and chatting with colleagues to get to know each other better while we cleaned the streets of Glasgow.
+I love RES Volunteering hours!"
+Cemre Dalkilinc, Sustainability Analyst, Group

-SOCIAL Our charity volunteering trip to Nepal In September 2022, ten RES people from across our geographies and disciplines went to Nepal to bring reliable clean electricity to the Health Post and Birthing Centre of the Hadsinja village.
+SOCIAL Our charity volunteering trip to Nepal OUR APPROACH In September 2022, ten RES people from across our geographies and disciplines went to Nepal to bring reliable clean electricity to the Health Post and Birthing Centre of the Hadsinja village.
 Hadsinja is a remote village located in Sinja Valley of the Jumla district in western Nepal.
 Its Health Post, which lacked adequate, reliable source of electricity, serves as a medical clinic and birthing centre to approximately 7,000 people from Hadsinja and the surrounding communities.
 It is run by 14 employees and receives 30-50 patients per day, delivering 8-10 babies per month.
 Our volunteers installed a 6.3 kW batterybased off-grid solar system at the Hadsinja Health Post and Birthing Centre which allowed the centre to: - 1.
 Reliably power lighting, medical and diagnostic equipment, refrigerators and warm beds for babies. - 2.
 Provide emergency services and quality care for the surrounding communities 24/7. - 3.
 Have access to clean energy resource to reduce associated greenhouse gas emissions.
 We are immensely proud of our global team for this great example of working hard to ensure that together, we are a power for good for people and planet.

--The impact of this project on the community is what seems to be the important from a remote is land of the coast of Scotland and funderstand how accessibility to critical amenities directly impacts the quality of life 4 population retention and employment 1/4 Jessica Ferguson, HSQE Projects Manager, 2022 Nepal Volunteer, UK&I -Manyof the countries (most affected by climate change are those that contribute the deast to global warming that swhy the symportant to support the severely affected countries providing them with more teliable clean electricity that will also improve their health care standards and the dife of future generations the Sofia Johansson, Junior Development Project Manager, 2022 Nepal Volunteer, Nordics
+"The impact of this project on the community is what seems to be the most important.
+I'm from a remote island off the coast of Scotland and I understand how accessibility to critical amenities directly impacts the quality of life, population retention and employment."
+Jessica Ferguson, HSQE Projects Manager, 2022 Nepal Volunteer, UK&I "Many of the countries most affected by climate change are those that contribute the least to global warming.
+That's why it is important to support the severely affected countries- providing them with more reliable clean electricity that will also improve their health care standards and the life of future generations."
+Sofia Johansson, Junior Development Project Manager, 2022 Nepal Volunteer, Nordics